SequAna-Ukon/binac_trinity/readme_Abdo.md

 ### DE analysis (following Trinotate)
 -- install Trinotate

-- The configuration file "config_DE.txt" for the DE analysis must be in format
+- The configuration file "config_DE.txt" for the DE analysis must be in a format:

 condition1[tab]sample1